Skip to main content

 Ceramics: a fully equipped ceramics studio with 10 Brent wheels, three alpine gas kilns, a soda kiln, five electric kilns, two test kilns, a moldmaking and slipcasting room, two clay mixers (one Bluebird, one Soldner) and a state of the art glaze-decal printer.
 Students are also provided with a small screen-printing set up in the ceramics studio to allow them to make and burn their own silk-screens.

-Jewelry and Metals: Purdue’s jewelry/metals studio is equipped for the basic processes of soldering, casting, enameling, etching, forging, raising, stone-setting, rubber mold-making, resins, patinas, electroforming and anodizing.
+Jewelry and Small Metals: Purdue’s jewelry/metals studio is equipped for the basic processes of soldering, casting, enameling, etching, forging, raising, stone-setting, rubber mold-making, resins, patinas, and electroforming.

 Sculpture: The sculpture studio is equipped with drill presses, band saws, belt sanders, sheet metal cutters, sheet metal benders, a water cooled metal band saw, brazing torch stations, a wire-feed mig welder, a photo area for documentation of 3D work.